 It came to our attention that Bell & Ross will soon start selling a new version of their BR03 model.
-Presented in the same stainless steel body, the 2012 BR03-90 Grande Date & Reserve de Marche now sports the well-known Soprod 9090 chronometer movement that we have seen in numerous timekeepers including, for example, the elegant and sporty limited-edition Edox Sea Dubai Super.
+Presented in the same stainless steel body, the 2012 BR03-90 Grande Date & Reserve de Marche now sports the well-known Soprod 9090 chronometer movement.

 Using the tried and true ETA 2892-A2 self-winding ebauche as its base, the Soprod 9090 adds a simple add-on module that sits atop of the blank caliber and enhances the dial of the simple three-hander with a power reserve indicator at 6 o’clock and a big date display at 12 hours.

 Like the base movement, the hybrid beats at a frequency of 28,800 vph and features a guaranteed power reserve of 42 hours, which is somewhat surprising since the extra indicators should put an extra load on the mechanism’s mainspring and probably says something good about the quality of engineering demonstrated by the famous Swiss-based complications specialist.

 Although the ETA 2892-A2 enjoys a reputation of a reliable movement, I must warn you that, due to the introduction of an add-on module, the mechanism becomes slightly less reliable and more difficult to service in case of failure.

 As to the exterior, it is coming in the same stainless steel case as the base BR03 model.
 Featuring polished and satin-finished surfaces, the case is not particularly large (for a pilot’s watch) at 42 millimeters in width (crown not included) and is not terribly thick.

 As usual for the line, the BR03-90 delivers almost unrivaled legibility with its wide, massive hours and minutes hands, as well as the Arabic numerals and hour markers, covered with white Superluminova that ensures perfect contrast both in a broad daylight and in total darkness.